Agriculturist: India

 In India, the professional designation is Agricultural Scientist (abbreviated as ARS).
 To qualify for entry level posts, the Agricultural Scientists Recruitment Board conducts competitive examinations pursuant to the Gajendragadkar Report of 1972.
 The post of entry level ARS is same with Jr. Class I cadre of Central government.
 The initial pay is fixed after granting advance increments for higher qualification, with PhDs getting the highest salary.

-They are kept on 'tenure track' or 'probation' for 2 years and upon satisfactory completion of this period they are given tenure and confirmed in the ARS.
-On completing service for designated years and meeting set performance criteria, they are promoted to the next higher grades in a Flexible Complementation system known as Career Advancement Scheme (CAS).
+They are kept on 'tenure track' or 'probation' for two years and upon satisfactory completion of this period they are given tenure and confirmed in the ARS.
+On completing service for designated years and meeting set performance criteria, they are promoted to the next higher grades in a flexible complementation system known as Career Advancement Scheme (CAS).

 Incumbents without a PhD degree are given paid study leave to acquire PhD qualification, which is necessary for career progression.
-Through CAS, scientists can rise up to Principal Scientist grade, which is equivalent to the scale of Joint Secretary to the Government of India.
+Through CAS, scientists can rise up to principal scientist grade, which is equivalent to the scale of joint secretary to the Government of India.
 The ARS encourages fresh infusion of talent at all senior levels through lateral entry in which incumbent scientists can participate in the open competition and move their career ahead in much shorter time than CAS.
-All the Research Management Positions are filled through open competition.
-The Director General of ICAR is the highest-ranked member of the ARS, who is ex officio Secretary to the Government of India, Department of Agricultural Research and Education (DARE), Ministry of Agriculture.
+All the research management positions are filled through open competition.
+The director general of ICAR is the highest-ranked member of the ARS, who is ex officio secretary to the Government of India, Department of Agricultural Research and Education (DARE), Ministry of Agriculture.

+Japan

+In Japan, the professional designation is agricultural extension officer (農業指導士, Nōgyō Shidōshi) by virtue of the Agricultural Improvement Promotion Act.
+One must typically hold a degree in agriculture or a related field, accumulate years of practical technical experience, pass a national qualification exam, and then be appointed by a prefectural government, as guided by standards from the Ministry of Agriculture, Forestry and Fisheries (MAFF).
+These officers deliver technical advice, promote good agricultural practices, assist with compliance in programs like the Certified Farm Manager initiative (農業経営士), and support technology transfer to local farmers.

+Meanwhile Certified Farm Manager (農業経営士, Nōgyō Keieishi), a designation formally awarded through a combination of academic credentials, government-administered training, certification programs, and skills assessments from the Japan Agricultural Cooperatives and that are aligned with the Japanese Agricultural Standards of the Ministry of Agriculture, Forestry and Fisheries (MAFF).

 Philippines

-In the Philippines, the official professional designation is Licensed and Registered Agriculturist but is more commonly shortened as "Licensed Agriculturist" or more simply as "Agriculturist".
-They are licensed and accredited after successfully passing the Agriculturist Licensure Examination, regulated by the Professional Regulation Commission and the Board of Agriculture.
-A Licensed Agriculturist can affix the title “L.Agr.” (as name suffix) or "Agr." (as name prefix) to indicate the profession.

-The primary role of agriculturists are to prepare technical plans, specifications, and estimates of agriculture projects such as in the construction and management of farms and agribusiness enterprises.
-The practice of agriculture also includes the following: